Dr. Richard Ladner Announced as the 2019 NCWIT Harrold and Notkin Award Recipient

 Dr. Ladner first joined the faculty of the Paul G. Allen School of Computer Science and Engineering at the University of Washington as an Assistant Professor in 1971, and has remained there for 47 years.
 Now a Professor Emeritus, he continues to participate actively in research and mentorship.
 Throughout this period, he has held visiting appointments at campuses and research centers around the world, including Yale University, Gallaudet University, Victoria University of Wellington, New Zealand, and the University of Toronto, among others.

 Dr. Ladner’s research trajectory has been described as essentially encompassing two complete careers: one in computation theory, and one in accessibility for persons with disabilities.
 During the first two decades of his career, he made foundational theoretical contributions to the fields of computational complexity and automata theory, parallel computing, network algorithms, applied algorithms, and data compression.
-As his former student Anna Karlin, Microsoft Professor of Computer Science and Engineering at the University of Washington, explains, Ladner’s Theorem is “fundamental...to our understanding of the classification of problems according to their computational complexity.”
+As his colleague Anna Karlin, Microsoft Professor of Computer Science and Engineering at the University of Washington, explains, Ladner’s Theorem is “fundamental...to our understanding of the classification of problems according to their computational complexity.”

 In the 1980s, through his association with deaf and blind people in the Seattle area, Ladner began collaborating on a project called DBNet, which used an early iteration of internet technology to provide a means for deaf-blind people to send email and text messages and get daily news from their homes.
 As the internet’s reach and functionality expanded, Ladner continued to research ways to make the technology accessible.
 In this work, he was frequently inspired by his graduate students’ interests, noting, “Naturally, I learned as much from them as they learned from me.”